jpb06/kubot-dal/README.md

 *  1.1.54: Adding a store for star systems.
 *  1.1.55: Adding the nickname, posx and posy properties to the star systems model.
 *  1.1.56: Adding roles to users sessions.
+*  1.1.57: Using bcrypt to hash passwords before storing them.
+Removing the token property from the session type (useless).